 No. You can make a direct appointment if you wish.

 You can also be referred to us by your GP, psychiatrist or pain specialist.
 That can be helpful because it means we receive information about your current treatment from your existing clinical team.
 We then write back to them to make them aware of our treatment so that you receive joined-up care.

-The potential side effects of medicinal cannabis include:
+The potential side effects of plant-based medicine include:

 Yes.
 Whenever you start any new medication, whether it’s conventional or alternative, your doctor should review with you in a few weeks to see if it’s working well.